Haniff-Toha/DataScience_Portofolio/Flip (Indonesian Payment & E-Money App) Sentiment Analysis/README.md

    - Reliable performance for basic transactions

 ---

-Here’s the updated **Predictive Modeling** section for your README file:

----

 ## Predictive Modeling

 To predict the sentiment of user reviews, several machine learning models were implemented and evaluated using two different data splitting schemes (80:20 and 70:30 train-test splits).
 The models were evaluated based on their training and testing accuracy to assess their generalization capability.